 The most popular application is to be installed in the mobile phone.
 For example, it can work together with GPS in phones to help people navigate easier and more precise.

-Working principle of a gyroscope
+Working Principle Of A Gyroscope

 There are different kinds of gyroscopes, such as MEMS gyroscope、fibre optic gyroscope and the sensitive quantum gyroscope.
 Different types base on different principles of operation, and in this thesis, we just introduce the working principle of the most popular one used in iPhone.

-Figure 3.
-1 Wikipedia